 Understanding Himax Technologies's Unusual Options Activity

-Shares of Himax Technologies (NASDAQ:HIMX) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $14.04.
+On Friday, shares of Himax Technologies (NASDAQ:HIMX) saw unusual options activity.
+After the option alert, the stock price moved down to $13.03.

 - Strike Price: $13.00